vmware/vcf-security-and-compliance-guidelines/features-capabilities/smart-cards/README.md

 > They are retained here solely as an archive.
 For current releases, consult the vSphere Security
 > documentation for smart card and certificate-based authentication configuration.

 This directory contains smart card authentication configuration guides for VMware vCenter 6.5, 6.7, and 7.0.
-These describe configuring certificate-based authentication, such as US Federal Common Access Cards (CAC), against those vCenter versions.
+They describe how to configure certificate-based authentication, including with US Federal Common Access Cards (CAC), for those vCenter versions.

 ## Broadcom Resources